 A PET/CT combines two non-invasive procedures, PET and computed tomography (CT), into one single scan.
 The PET scan reveals potential diseases, like cancer, at the biological level.
 The CT scan reveals three-dimensional images of your anatomy by using a combination of X-rays and computers.
 The result is an extremely accurate exam that allows your physician to diagnose a problem by locating a tumor or diseased area with unparalleled precision.
 In most cases, a PET/CT exam can identify cancer cells before they become a tumor.
 This exam can also help your physician determine if a mass is benign or malignant with staging, if treatment is effective and if there are additional tumors unseen by conventional imaging.

-TGH Imaging Powered by Tower conveniently offers PET/CT exams at multiple locations.
+TGH Imaging conveniently offers PET/CT exams at multiple locations.
 A PET/CT scanner is a large machine with a round, donut-shaped, shallow hole in the middle, like a CT or MRI machine.
 A patient can expect a comfortable experience with the help of our expert trained technologists who are there to help you through every step of the exam.
 Our nuclear medicine radiologists are board-certified in both radiology and nuclear medicine, providing patients a thorough diagnosis with subspecialized expertise.